Login

 Autoplay

-That would depend on the material/hardness of the stone you're polishing.
+That really depends on the type of stone you are polishing.

 Hamilton